Progressive disclosure of your codebase's how-it-works.

 Wait — does the plugin read my Claude Code transcripts?

 Yes — and it strips them on your machine before anything leaves it.
-Every tool call and its output (the parts carrying your source code, file paths, and command output) is dropped; code blocks in the remaining prose become [code redacted].
-What survives — natural-language conversation only — is sent to our server, run through the extractor, and discarded: processed in memory, never stored.
+Every tool call and its output (the parts carrying your source code and command output) is dropped; code blocks in the remaining prose become [code redacted].
+What survives — natural-language conversation, plus the repo-relative file paths the session touched (metadata — directory structure, not file contents) used as the anchor onto your architecture — is sent to our server, run through the extractor, and discarded: processed in memory, never stored.
 We keep the derived decisions: a short claim, the why, a date.
-The honest fine print: on the default path that redacted prose does leave your machine — never source code, never tool output.
+The honest fine print: on the default path that redacted prose does leave your machine — paths are metadata, not source, so never-store-source still holds; never source code, never tool output.
 The full boundary is on /security, and the device token the plugin authenticates with is revocable in one click.

 Who's building this?